Moog - Subsequent 37

 Synthesizer

-The Moog Subsequent 37 is a 37-key paraphonic (2-voice) analog synthesizer with arpeggiator and step sequencer, based on the success of the Sub 37 Tribute Edition.
-It offers a panel of 40 buttons and 74 switches, to put analog sound design and extraordinary sequencing options within your reach.
-This is an exceptional synthesizer in a limited edition, produced in 2000 copies worldwide.
+The Moog Subsequent 37 is a 37-key analogue paraphonic (2-voice) synthesiser with arpeggiator and step sequencer, based on the success of the Sub 37 Tribute Edition.
+It offers a panel of 40 knobs and 74 switches, putting analogue sound design and unparalleled sequencing options within your reach.
+It's an exceptional synthesiser in a limited edition of 2,000 worldwide.
 Let yourself be seduced by this collector's item!

 ARTICLE N° 62851